JuliaComputing/DataSets.jl/docs/src/design.md

 information as well for those datasets which are not registered.
 It might be stored in a Data.toml, in analogy to Project.toml.

-Maintaince of the data project should occur via a data REPL.
+Maintenance of the data project should occur via a data REPL.

 ## Data Registries